block/goose/docs/quickstart.md

 ### Next steps

-Learn how to modify your Goose profiles.yaml file to add and remove functionality (toolkits) and providing context to get the most out of Goose in our [Getting Started Guide][getting-started].
+Review the [Getting Started Guide][getting-started] to learn how to modify the Goose `profiles.yaml` file to add and remove functionality (toolkits) and provide additional context to get the most out of Goose.

 **Want to move out of the terminal and into an IDE?**